-Dr. Ruth Nemzoff is the advice columnist for The Jewish Journal Massachusetts and the Seesaw column of Forward.com.
+Dr. Ruth Nemzoff is a columnist for Jewish Journal Massachusetts, and Seesaw column of Forward.com.
+She blogs for Lifezette.com and Huffington Post.
 She continues to speak and blog about intergenerational relationships.
 Her topics of expertise include relationships with adult children, relationships with in-laws, intermarriage, and emerging adulthood.
-She frequently discusses her two books: Don’t Bite Your Tongue and Don’t Roll Your Eyes.
+She frequently discusses her two books: Don't Bite Your Tongue and Don't Roll Your Eyes.

 Nemzoff, Ruth.
 Don’t Roll Your Eyes: Making In-Laws Into Family.
 New York: Palgrave MacMillian, 2012.